I got bored, so I put on my “relativistic glasses.”

-Let’s take a look at a massless capacitor with area and width such that .
+Let’s take a look at a massless-plates capacitor with area and width such that .

 Now I charge the plates with and , as a result there is an electric field between them.
 Since the capacitor is extremely thin, it’s very easy to calculate the field energy

-The at the end says that the energy of this system correspond to the rest mass, in fact this frame is the “CoM frame”.
+The at the end says that the energy of this system corresponds to the rest mass, i.e. this frame is the “CoM frame” or the frame of zero momentum.
 As you might have guessed I’ll move to a new frame after this.